2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 In this project, we tries to develop a **high-level *Reversed Reversi* program** that are compatible to beat our classmates' programs. **Our purpose is not seeking to prevail over others, but to master the essence of AI system development by learning from and communicating with each other.**

- As Kronrod says, computer board game is the "fruit fly in Artificial Intelligence".[^1][^2] This interesting computer game project will definitely provide me with **a better understaning** of the **knowledge I learnt in the AI course** via my **hand-by-hand practice and experiments** in the procedure of accomplishing this project.
+ As Kronrod says, computer board game is the "fruit fly in Artificial Intelligence".[^1][^2] This interesting computer game project will definitely provide me with **a better understanding** of the **knowledge I learnt in the AI course** via my **hand-by-hand practice and experiments** in the procedure of accomplishing this project.

 ### Problem background